CaileanWilkinson/pybuzzers/README.md

 Dictionary `COLOUR: {int, str}` maps in reverse from the button index to a string describing the button colour.

+Dictionary `BUTTONLABEL: {int, str}` maps in reverse from the button index to a string labelling the button.
+Identical to `COLOUR` except `RED` is labelled as "Buzz!" to match the button description.

 The current state of the buttons can be queried with the `.get_buttons_state()` method.
 The state is returned as a 2-d list of booleans, where the `(i,j)` element of the list represents the state of the `j`th button in the `i`th buzzer. `True` indicates button is currently pressed down, `False` indicates button is currently released.

 ### Responding to button presses